5l1v3r1/WhatsSpy-Public-wiki/rpi-fix.markdown

-# Raspberry Pi fix for [error] Tracker Exception!
-Connection Closed.
+# Raspberry Pi fix for image of before 4th of march 2015 ([error] Tracker Exception!
+Connection Closed)

-Anyone who downloaded the Rpi image before the **4 of march 2015** may have connection issues.
+Anyone who downloaded the Rpi image before the **4th of march 2015** may have connection issues.

 ## 1) Identify problem